-The Advanced Fibre Splicing and Jointing course OP-492 is suitable for engineers who need to acquire practical splicing and jointing skills.
-We start by covering the key aspects of fibre technology including applications and benefits.
-The course then gives an understanding of how fibre works and the losses created by connectors splices and bends.
-We then outline the key factors when planning and installing a fibre link including how to calculate loss budgets and how to select fibres for particular spans and data rates.
+The Advanced Fibre Splicing course OP-492 is suitable for engineers who need to acquire enhanced splicing and jointing skills.
+The 5 day course starts by covering the key aspects of fibre technology including applications and benefits.
+In addition the course gives an understanding of how fibre works and the losses created by connectors splices and bends.
+We go on to outline the key factors when planning and installing a fibre link.
+This will include how to calculate loss budgets and how to select fibres for particular spans and data rates.
 It is a great foundation to the practical exercises that follow.

 By the end of the course you will be proficient in the following: